 A Roman soldier, urged, as he declared, by a divine impulse, regardless of the command of Titus, climbed on the shoulders of another and threw a flaming brand into the golden window of the Temple, which instantly set the building on fire.
 Titus, not having planned to destroy the Temple, made his way to the inner section, the Holy of Holies (thus fulfilling “the abomination of desolation”, in Matthew 24:15).

 Struck with the magnificence of its architecture and the beauty of its decorations, he renewed his efforts to stop the progress of the flames.
-He commanded his soldiers to exert all their strength and activity to stopping the fire, and he appointed a centurion of the guards to punish them if they ignored his command.
+He commanded his soldiers to exert all their strength and activity to stop the fire, and he appointed a centurion of the guards to punish them if they ignored his command.
 But it was all in vain, the delirious rage of the soldiers knew no bounds, they would not stop their slaughter.

 The Romans entering the Temple, with their pagan symbols all over their armor and standards, was an abomination.
-By comparing Matthew 24:15-16 with Luke 21:20, we can understand that the abomination that caused the desolation of Jerusalem was the Roman soldiers that lay siege to the city.
-Not only was this fulfilling the words of Jesus, Daniel also prophesied about it (Daniel 9:26).
+By comparing Matthew 24:15-16 with Luke 21:20-21, we can understand that the abomination that caused the desolation of Jerusalem was the Roman soldiers that lay siege to the city.
+Not only was this fulfilling the words of Jesus, but Daniel also prophesied about it (Daniel 9:26).

 This has not been the view for the majority of Christian history.

 One false prophet told the people that they should flee to the Temple in order to behold signs of their deliverance.
 While they waited in anxious expectation of the promised miracle, the Romans increased the fire to the Temple.
 Many jumped to their deaths while the majority perished in the flames (Matthew 24:24).